cdktf/cdktf-provider-launchdarkly/docs/provider.csharp.md

 - *Type:* string

-The LaunchDarkly OAuth token.
+An OAuth V2 token you use to authenticate with LaunchDarkly.

+You can also set this with the `LAUNCHDARKLY_OAUTH_TOKEN` environment variable.
+You must provide either `access_token` or `oauth_token`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs#oauth_token LaunchdarklyProvider#oauth_token}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs#oauth_token LaunchdarklyProvider#oauth_token}

 ---